sound-affairs/sound-affairs.github.io/_projects/1_workshop.md

 - 13:30 - 15:30 **Digital Methods Workshop**: Participate in an interactive workshop exploring the possibilities and limitations of digital techniques for researching and presenting sonic aspects of history.
 - 15:30 - 15:45 **Concluding Remarks**

+__If you want to attend the workshop, please register [here](https://forms.gle/WdLrcdKARtfKNdZF9).__

 After the workshop, there will be a public lecture by Holger Schulze at Spui25.

-__If you want to attend the workshop, please register [here](https://forms.gle/WdLrcdKARtfKNdZF9).__
+If you want to attend this lecture, you have to register separately at [Spui25](https://spui25.nl/programma/what-are-sound-studies)

 ##### Paper Presentations